edemaine/coauthor/README.md

 * Messages can start/be marked **Unpublished** (not yet finished) or **Deleted** (mistake / no longer useful).
-  In either state, the message is hidden from people who are not authors (an *author* is someone who has edited the message), @-mentioned (via `@username`), or superusers.
+  In either state, the message is hidden from people who are not coauthors (as listed in the "by" line and editable at the bottom of the Edit view) or superusers who click "Become Superuser".
   The default published state is initially true (so everyone sees the new message and live updates immediately), but can vary by user (e.g., if they are "shy" and only want to post finished thoughts).